AlexDatTr/data-science-job-market/README.md

 ## Data Source

 Most of data science jobs in Canada are posted on two major job board: Glassdoor and Indeed.
-Given that, the data for this project is collected by performing web scraping.
-As there are a lot of Javascript object in the websites and Indeed blocked HLMT request from random user, I Python with Selenium to scrape over 200 job postings from 2
+Given that, the data for this project is collected from Indeed and Glassdoor by performing web scraping.
+As there are a lot of Javascript object in the websites and Indeed blocked HLMT request from random user, I Python with Selenium to scrape over 200 job postings in November 2023.

+The scraper is in